hall-lab/speedseq/README.md

 * `outprefix.sv.vcf.gz`

-## SpeedSeq AMI
-SpeedSeq is available as an Amazon Machine Image.

 ## Example workflows
 ### Call variants on a single sample
 1. Use `speedseq align` to produce a sorted, duplicate-marked, BAM alignment from paired-end fastq data.